Brighton & Hove Albion

 were Division Four champions with a remarkable average home gate of 18,000,

-drawing power of this south coast club.
-The twin crests were used for some seasons while a simple monogramme appeared in others up until 1972.
+proof of the potential drawing power of this south coast club.
+The twin crests were used for some seasons while a simple monogram appeared in others up until 1972.
+(The lettering was initially in block capitals but after 1970 a more elaborate script font was used.)

-In 1972 they won promotion to Division Two for the second time but they were relegated immediately.
-Between August 1972 and May 1977, no crests were worn at all.
+they won promotion to Division Two for the second time but they were relegated

 In 1973 the club's ambitious chairman, Mike Bamber, caught the national media's attention when he persuaded Brian Clough and Peter Taylor to take over fresh from guiding Derby County to the League championship.
 Clough moved on quickly but Taylor stayed to lay the foundation of a strong side.
 In 1974, wearing all-white (a kit worn for a single season four seasons earlier) the club was nicknamed "The Dolphins" (Brighton's coat-of-arms features the marine mammal) but this name did not stick.
 A crest was designed with a dolphin but it never appeared on the team's shirts.

-Brighton supporters responded with "Seagulls!
+Prior to a home game with their strongest rivals, Crystal Palace, visiting fans in the Bo'sun pub started a chant of "Eagles!
+Eagles!"
+A group of Brighton supporters responded with "Seagulls!
 Seagulls!" and this immediately became their recognised nickname.
 That season Alan Mullery took the team back into Division Two and the following

 year Albion narrowly missed out on promotion, Spurs taking the honours